TeaganMars/YoRaS-OLD/README.md

 >check for minor change to Timurid Empire

 **MEDIUM PRIORITY**
+may have to check history file for Principality of Smolensk, SMO, as I reversed thier disapearance in 1387
 Build Events
 Building 1590's, 1650's, 1670's, 1810's, 1830's, 1902, 1954 'Great War', 2021, and 2044 start points